We are now accepting summer/fall 2014 service hour submissions!

-This year for the 90th anniversary of SFA, students have been challenged to complete 90,000 service hours.
-Student organizations may fill this form out as often as they wish to submit service hours toward the 90,000 hour goal.
+Last year for the 90th anniversary of SFA, students were challenged to complete 90,000 service hours.
+Students and organization came together to not only meet but exceed that goal last year!
+This year help us make an even bigger impact through volunteer service!
 Multiple activities can be reported at one time, or you may submit hours as they are completed.

 Reporting Your Hours

 The procedures for reporting your service hours have changed.
 We are no longer using Axes to tally service hours.

 If you have any questions about PVSA hours please email us at firstname.lastname@example.org.

 Individuals are responsible for reporting their own service hours.
 Hours reported using the student organization form will not be used to credit individuals with hours toward the PVSA.
 Conversely, hours reported via an individual's submissions will not credit a student organization with hours toward the PVSA.